HooDaTi/HooDaTi/README.md

 - 👋 Hi, I’m @HooDaTi
-- 👀 I’m interested in coding websites and games
+- 👀 I’m interested in programming websites and games
 - 🌱 I’m currently learning from the Fullstack Web Development course on Udemy
 - 💞️ I’m looking to collaborate on creating website